Auto makers register rise in July sales courtesy low base effect

-New Delhi, Aug 1 (IANS) Automobile companies registered an increase in their sales for July 2021 on a year-on-year basis, largely on the back of lower sales in July 2020 when the country was significantly hit by the first wave of Covid-19 and several parts were still under lockdown.
+New Delhi: Automobile companies registered an increase in their sales for July 2021 on a year-on-year basis, largely on the back of lower sales in July 2020 when the country was significantly hit by the first wave of Covid-19 and several parts were still under lockdown.

 Maruti Suzuki India sold a total of 1,62,462 units of vehicles in July 2021.
 During the same period last year, the company sold 1,08,064 vehicles.